FutureCommerce/Hackathon-Projects/ConsentCommerce/VideoIntro.md

 Hi My name is Mark Lizar
 - Createing a project for MIT Media Labs Future of Commerce - Hackathon and Un-COnference.
 -
-when I heard about this - I thought of what can be the most distruptie.
+when I heard about this - I thought of what can be the most distruptive.-

 ## Point 1: Need "Consent for Commerce"